kkahol-toronto/diabetes-meal-plan-generator/README.md

 ## Usage

-1. Register a new account or login
+1. Register a new account or login.
-2. Use the chat interface to get diet advice
-3. Track your meals and view history
-4. Generate PDF reports of your diet plan
-5. Switch between different chat sessions
+2. Complete your profile.
+3. On the Meal Plan step, choose whether to use your most recent meal plan for overlap (about 70% overlap, 30% new meals) or start fresh using the toggle (now labeled 'Start Fresh').
+4. Click "Generate Meal Plan Now" to create your plan.
+5. Review and optionally edit your meal plan, then proceed to generate recipes and a shopping list.
+6. When ready, click **Save Meal Plan and Go to Home** to save your plan, recipes, and shopping list to your history. **Meal plans are only saved to history after this step.**
+7. View, export, or manage your meal plan history from the History page.

+**Note:**
+- If your session expires, you may be asked to log in again before saving or generating new plans.
+- Duplicate or partial meal plans are no longer saved; only complete plans (with recipes and shopping list) are stored in your history.
+- The UI/UX for meal plan editing and history has been improved for clarity and ease of use.
+- The meal plan overlap toggle is now labeled 'Start Fresh' for clarity.

-## API Endpoints
+## Main API Endpoints

+- `POST /login` - User login
-- `POST /auth/register` - Register new user
+- `POST /generate-meal-plan` - Generate a new meal plan (optionally with previous plan for overlap)
-- `POST /auth/login` - User login
+- `POST /generate-recipe` - Generate recipes for meals
-- `POST /chat/message` - Send chat message
+- `POST /generate-shopping-list` - Generate a shopping list from recipes
-- `GET /chat/history` - Get chat history
+- `POST /save-full-meal-plan` - Save the full meal plan, recipes, and shopping list to history
-- `GET /chat/sessions` - Get chat sessions
+- `GET /meal_plans` - Get all meal plans for the current user
-- `POST /chat/clear` - Clear chat history
+- `POST /meal_plans/bulk_delete` - Delete selected meal plans
-- `GET /report/generate` - Generate PDF report
+- `POST /export/{type}` - Export meal plan, recipes, or shopping list as PDF

 ## Contributing